A Unique Suicide Risk Assessment Tool

 Using the Columbia Protocol

 Protocol administrators ask a series of questions about suicidal thoughts and behaviors.
 The number and choice of questions they ask depend on each person’s answers.
-The questioner marks “yes” or “no,” as well as how recently the thought or behavior occurred and — for some versions of the protocol — a scoring of its severity.
+The questioner marks “yes” or “no,” as well as how recently the thought or behavior occurred and a scoring of its severity.
 The shortest screeners are condensed to a minimum of two and a maximum of six questions, depending on the answers, to most quickly and simply identify whether a person is at risk and needs assistance.
-For a more thorough assessment of a person’s risk, Columbia Protocol askers should use the standard versions.
+For a more thorough assessment of a person’s risk, Columbia Protocol askers should use the standard scale.

 The Columbia Protocol questions use plain and direct language, which is most effective in eliciting honest and clear responses.
 For example, the questioner may ask:

 - “Have you wished you were dead or wished you could go to sleep and not wake up?”

 - “Have you been thinking about how you might kill yourself?”

 - “Have you taken any steps toward making a suicide attempt or preparing to kill yourself (such as collecting pills, getting a gun, giving valuables away, or writing a suicide note)?”